The population of Ellsworth in 1950 was 439.

 coming up with Ivan Hill in the Ivan's car.

-Read a short 1920s story about
+Read a short 1920s story which

 Miller took possession of the cafe